ztellman/penumbra/README.md

             		0)))

 Some features I'd like to add, in ascending order of complexity:
-* procedural mesh generation
+	* helper methods for procedural mesh generation
 	* pixel shading
 	* GPGPU